stecman/avr-flight-fuel-timer/docs/roadmap.md

     or on total remaining flight time.
 For tank time where there is adequete fuel remaining in the other tank, the alarm may not be dismissable.
 For other cases, the persistent alarm may be silenced to a chirp every minute.

-## Useful (some manual config/action required)

 * Configure fuel change time
 * Configure date and time
+* Display time in UTC
+* SAR time monitoring with audible warnings to update/terminate (active even outside of flight mode)

+## Other (probably feature creep)

+* Multiple count up/down timers for navigation
 * Scroll through log of fuel changes this flight

-## Other

-* Persist state across Arduino power outages (aka. store start time, start config and fuel changes in EEPROM so they can be recovered on power restored).
-  This is useful to stop bumps that may dislodge the battery, an accidental power off, or a change of battery from interrupting an in progress flight.
 * Log previous flights (duration), aircraft registration / "totals flight log"
 * Allow entering fuel quantities and have the program work out the time per tank.
 At minimum, this could be a single screen where instead of configuring time for two tanks, you config quantity in each tank, plus burn per hour and unusable fuel.
 The burn per hour and unusable could be recalled from EEPROM.
-* Low power mode where the user has to trigger an interupt to see the display for five seconds at a time.
-* Wireless module with 7-segment display(s) to mount to instrument panel.
-This could show time remaining in current tank/flight, or some configurable value.
+* Low power mode where the user has to wake with an interupt to see the display for five seconds at a time. could show time remaining in current tank/flight, or some configurable value.